Aljgutier/fastapi_docker/README.md

           +- routes.py
 ```

 For our purposes the top level project directory is "backend".
-The `main.py` module is at the top directory.
-The `app` folder contains the main.py and routes.py modules where we will define the routes and `__init__.py` , an empty file, specifies to Python that this folder is a Python package which is helpful for organizing your code into sepearte modules, especially as your application grows.
+The `app` folder contains the `main.py` and `routes.py` modules where we will define the routes and `__init__.py` , an empty file, specifies to Python that this folder is a Python package which is helpful for organizing your code into sepearte modules, especially as your application grows.

 ```sh
 $ cd backend